CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 - The tag of the latest image is passed to the next phase of the workflow, which updates the production environment with Terraform, which:
   - Shuts down all containers in the production environment that are currently running the service
   - Creates new containers using the new Docker image

+## Full Re-Deployment

+In Milestone 2, we added a workflow to trigger the complete re-deployment of all services.

+This workflow would re-deploy all services using the `main` branch in the following order:

+1. Frontend
+2. API gateway
+3. Matching service
+4. User service
+5. Collaboration service
+6. Questions service

 ## Infrastructure as Code